-Clams and mussels OPEN July 1st through September 30th only.
+Clams and mussels season OPEN for harvest July 1 through September 30 only.

 This beach has been enhanced with clams and oysters.